Home / Blog /

 Employer Benefits

-Reducing Turnover Costs: A Look at the Financial Impact of Earned Wage Access
+Decrease Turnover Rates: A Look at the Financial Impact of Earned Wage Access

-Rain empowers employees with immediate access to their hard-earned wages, bolstering financial stability.
+Rain empowers employees with access to their wages, improving financial wellness.
+Learn how earned wage access can decrease turnover rates and business costs.

 October 28, 2023

-But what if there was a groundbreaking solution on the horizon?
+But what if there was a groundbreaking solution to decrease turnover rates on the horizon?
 Enter Earned Wage Access (EWA).

 Key Takeaways